 Patient communication before attending

-When travelling to the practice, we would recommend that you limit close contact with other members of the public as far as possible.
-We request you arrive on time for your appointment.
+When travelling to the practice, we recommend you avoid close contact with other members of the public.
+Please arrive no more than five minutes before your appointment.

 A new way of visiting the dentist

-Whilst we will go through a screening procedure for COVID-19 whenever we speak to you, it is entirely possible that anyone can become infected with Coronavirus at any time prior to attending the practice after having completed their updated medical and dental history.
+Whilst we will go through a screening procedure for COVID-19 whenever we speak to you, it is possible for anyone to become infected with Coronavirus at any time prior to attending the practice after having completed their updated medical and dental history.
 To this end we will ask you to answer screening questions again when you arrive for your appointment.

 When you arrive at the practice